TalentLayer/talentlayer-contracts/docs/upgrade_contract.md

 _Useful for your own local or testnet environment_

-- Launch: `npx hardhat upgrade-proxy --contract-name "ServiceRegistryV2" --proxy-name "ServiceRegistry" --verify --network mumbai`
+- Launch: `npx hardhat upgrade-proxy --contract-name "TalentLayerServiceV2" --proxy-name "TalentLayerService" --verify --network mumbai`
 - How it works:
   - It uses hardhat task `upgrade-proxy` in [upgrade-proxy.ts](../scripts/tasks/deploy/upgrade-proxy.ts) :
-  - `--contract-name "ServiceRegistryV2"`: Define the new contract name
+  - `--contract-name "TalentLayerServiceV2"`: Define the new contract name
-  - `--proxy-name "ServiceRegistry"`: Define the proxy name, it's the original name of the contract
+  - `--proxy-name "TalentLayerService"`: Define the proxy name, it's the original name of the contract
   - It will automatically:
     - get for corresponding addresses
     - verify that the upgrade don't include incompatible code